ericsizemore/pagination/README.md

 The idea behind using these callbacks is so that Pagination is kept, well, simple!
 The real power comes with the flexibility.
 You can use Pagination with just about any collection you want.
 From simple arrays to database lists to [Doctrine](http://www.doctrine-project.org/) collections to [Solr](http://lucene.apache.org/solr/) result sets - we've got you covered!
-It really doesn't matter what we paginate - as long as it's a collection of things and you can count and slice it.
+It really doesn't matter what we paginate - as long as it's a collection of things, and you can count and slice it.

 ### Basic Usage